josbouten/bioplot/doc/bioplot.rst

 Example: ::

-  python bioplot.py -e "condition A" -i testdata_A.txt -Z
+  python bioplot.py -e "condition A" -i input/testdata_A.txt -Z python bioplot.py -e "condition A and B" -i input/testdata_A.txt input/testdata_B.txt -Z

 If you experience any difficulties reading your data file, we can either discuss this